'a zine for committed syrfies, beats, designas, garage makers, small-scale sellers and other nut-job crusaders of the post-corporate syrf era'

 The popularity of the zine has seen it grow from being a toilet side reader, to a an incubator of new artists and surfies.
 Apt for implementing the ASR vision, the format has proved fitting for the present log riding era which seeks to shake-off major media and institutions.

-Following on from a more refined Volume 2, Volume 3 will be simpler and bolder in its production, plus printed in colour in accordance with the bright new era in post-corporate surfing, and re-liberation of the individual in general.
+Following on from a more refined Volume 2, Volume 3 is simpler and bolder in its production, plus printed in colour in accordance with the bright new era in post-corporate surfing, and re-liberation of the individual in general.